Elections - how to register

 The electoral registers

-On the 17th February 2014, two versions of the electoral register will be produced - the full register and the edited register.
-The full register contains the names and addresses of everyone eligible to vote and copies are available for public inspection, under supervision, at the Civic Centre, Paris Street and at the Reference Library, Castle Street. .
+On the 1st December each year, two versions of the electoral register will be produced - the full register and the edited register.
+The full register contains the names and addresses of everyone eligible to vote and copies are available for public inspection, under supervision, at the Civic Centre, Paris Street and at the Reference Library, Castle Street.
 Your name and address will automatically appear on the full register, but you can choose whether or not your details appear on the edited register by ticking the box on the canvass or registration form.

 Anyone who is registered to vote is also eligible to apply for a postal vote, either as a permanent arrangement or for a fixed period of time.